 We then climb high above the river, before returning to home base, where I also get a sneaky peak of the Crog Lofts and the Farmhouse.
 Here, I fall in love with all the ceramics and furniture, and the quirky, sweet items former guests have left, including an annotated blackboard left by a family, talking of the fun they have had here.

 Coming back, everything’s busy around the Lodge.
 The main outside table is an operation line of people chopping the wild garlic, while Robbie is now employed by the toaster – he’s getting endless pieces of bread browned for tonight’s amuses bouches.
-I wander uphill to look at the Fforest domes – gorgeous, futuristic beasts with big beds, heated with wood-fired stoves.
-I also encounter the incredible sauna, which looks like a mystical tree trunk from Alice In Wonderland.
+I wander uphill to look at the fforest domes – gorgeous, futuristic beasts with big beds, heated with wood-fired stoves.
+I also encounter the incredible sauna, which looks like a mystical tree trunk from Alice's Adventures in Wonderland.
 I pop my head in, and my eyes – as well all my pores – open wide.